Citizens Claiming Property

 For property confiscated at the Fayette County Detention Center, please call 859-425-2700.

 Out of area citizens may arrange to have property (no guns) shipped to them by contacting The Mailroom at 859-268-0206.
-The Mailroom is not affiliated with the Division of Police and cannot answer questions about the property.
+The Mailroom is not affiliated with the police department and cannot answer questions about the property.

 Property Obtained by Lexington Police